spianoDev/simon/README.md

   I may return to this project to add a way for users to enter their high scores.
 I think it would be fun to see who is playing this game (and where in the world they are playing it).
 Also, if too many are winning that level 5, maybe I will make it even more challenging!

+## access and info:
+This project was completed using HTML, CSS, and JavaScript.
+All code created by Sarah Panaligan.
+Please submit comments and fixes through the [issues](https://github.com/spianoDev/simon/issues) tab on this repository.
+Forks welcome, but since this is a portfolio piece, pull requests will not be considered at this time.

+You can play the game via my website: [spiano.dev](https://www.spiano.dev/simon/).